 Margaret thinks this photo was probably taken at Hainault Country Park.

-Clive's sombre suit seemed to belie his character - he was an intelligent but fun person, with a wicked sense of humour, & liked to play occasional pranks on his colleagues!
-He also had nicknames for everybody, & referred to Christine as 'Fred' (& later 'Old Fred'!) - I've still no idea why!!
+Clive's rather sombre suit seemed to belie his character - he was an intelligent but fun person, with a wicked sense of humour, and liked to play occasional pranks on his colleagues!
+He also had nicknames for everybody, and referred to Christine as 'Fred' (and later 'Old Fred'!) - I've still no idea why!!

 This is how Christine used to get around during 1962/63 - on her trusty moped!
-She was still using this even after she passed her driving test, & bought it herself on HP.
+She was still using this even after she passed her driving test, and bought it herself on HP.
 Notice that she isn't wearing a crash-helmet - in those days it wasn't compulsory on such a bike.
 She did fall off a couple of times though, so maybe it may have been a good idea!
-(This is also where we change over from those glorious black & white days to colour!)
+(This is also where we change over from those glorious black and white days to technicolor!).

 She actually kept this moped up until July 1969... when she sold it to our (then) next-door neighbour, Terry Lambourne.

 Here's an excellent photo of Christine practising her violin after work - as revealed earlier by Jim.
-She loved her music, & was certainly still playing the violin up until the 1970s.
-She also belonged to Ealing & Acton Operatic Society, & attended Spanish Dancing classes (complete with castanets!) once a week.
-She was delighted at this time too to discover a piano at Clive's father's house (above his butcher's shop W Cann & Sons, 103 Devonshire Road, Chiswick) & used to practise on it most Saturdays.
+She loved her music, as we've seen, and was certainly still playing the violin up until the 1970s.
+She also belonged to Ealing & Acton Operatic Society, and attended Spanish dancing classes (complete with castanets!) once a week.
+She was delighted at this time too to discover a piano at Clive's father's house (above his butcher's shop W Cann & Sons, 103 Devonshire Road, Chiswick - see my page 'In the Beginning' for more on that!) and used to practise on it most Saturdays.

 After years without a piano (since the Monks Drive days), she bought an unusual old ship's piano in 1973 (with a keyboard that folded away) and was to continue her love of playing music for the rest of her life.